 It’s unseasonably cold in the Twin Cities today.
-The VERY chilly breeze blew in a thick, heavy fog, the dog’s back to curling up under the blanket on my bed, and I’ve just stuffed the fireplace with logs for tonight.
+The VERY chilly breeze blew in a thick fog, the dog is back to curling up under the blanket on my bed, and I’ve just stuffed the fireplace with logs for tonight.
 Leaves are beginning to turn, kids are back in school(-ish) and somewhere beyond the pea-soup clouds, election day looms in the not-at-all-distant future.

-With all the news, stress, and pressures of this season, it seemed important to rediscover and reclaim some of the fun in the process.
+With all the constant (stressful) news and pressures of this season, it seemed important to rediscover & reclaim some of the fun of the voting process.

 And so I came up with this election kit.
-It’s great for kids, perfect for classrooms, but also fun for anyone who likes to hold a vote on such heated issues as, “shaved or grated parmesan cheese..?”.
-Yes, you can put anything up to a vote with this set – which movie to see, what to have for dinner, what to name the new puppy, what to name the new baby, what to re-name the GPS because “Ruprecht” just isn’t working for anyone anymore.
+It’s designed just for kids, perfect for classrooms, but also fun for anyone who likes to hold a vote on such heated issues as, “shaved or grated parmesan cheese..?”.
+Yes, you can put anything up to a vote with this set – which movie to see, what to have for dinner, what to name the new puppy, what to name the new baby.

 From the ballots to the box, the election day decor, even buttons & pins (flair for the people!) our kit has everything your little campaign organizers need to run their own election.
 And while they’re prepping their own setup, YOU can drop in with some serious election knowledge.
 Start a discussion, talk about how voting happens here, why it’s part of our civic duty, and what that even means.